rafaelrsilva/viper-base-ios/Templates/README.md

 ## Installation

-Copy the `VIPERBase Module.xctemplate` to the Xcode templates folder, in `~/Library/Developer/Xcode/Templates`.
+Copy the `VIPERBaseModule.xctemplate` to the Xcode templates folder, in `~/Library/Developer/Xcode/Templates`.

 After that, modules can be created using the `New File...` command in Xcode.